php-fast/php-fast/README.md

 ### Conclusion

 Middleware provides a clean and reusable way to handle common tasks, such as authentication and permission checks, in your application.
-By creating and applying middleware to routes or within controllers, you can enforce consistent behavior and security across your web application.
+By creating and applying middleware to routes or within Controllers, you can enforce consistent behavior and security across your web application.

 ## 10. Views and Templates

 PHP-Fast provides a flexible view rendering system to help you create dynamic web pages.
-The views are stored in the `application/views/` directory and support layouts, components, and data passing.
+The views are stored in the `application/Views/` directory and support layouts, components, and data passing.

 ### Directory Structure